-While this elimination, as mentioned above, is recommended as a broad dietary change to benefit skin health, it doesn’t mean you have to follow the clean eating diet to see results.
+While this elimination, as mentioned above, is recommended as a broad dietary change to benefit skin health, it doesn’t mean you have to follow it to see results.

-Overall, eating cleaner and more balanced foods, as a generalized approach, can benefit your health generally and your skin specifically.
+Overall, eating more balanced foods as a generalized approach can benefit your health generally and your skin specifically.

 Preliminary findings suggest a diet rich in vegetables and unsaturated fats and low in dairy and sugar may lead to healthier skin.
-So parts of the clean eating diet may result in better skin, but to attribute it completely to the diet needs more research.
+So parts of a paleo diet may result in better skin, but to attribute it completely to the diet needs more research.

-With most modern diets, the scientific research on their benefits is lacking.
-Many tend to be more so marketing trends than medical recommendations.
+Scientific research on the benefits of most modern diets is lacking.
+Many tend to be more marketing trends than medical recommendations.
 If there is a connection between a diet and benefits, it could take years, even decades, before research proves the link.

-If you’re concerned that what you eat can be triggering skin issues, you may want to start with the elimination diet first.
-Over the course of five to six weeks, you’ll slowly reintroduce food groups to see if there’s a trigger.
+If you’re concerned that what you eat can be triggering skin issues, you may want to start with an elimination diet first.
+Over the course of 5 to 6 weeks, you’ll slowly reintroduce food groups to see if there’s a trigger.

-But if you know you’re in good shape, following a balanced, heart-healthy diet is a good way to make sure your meals are maximizing your skin health.
+If you know you’re in good health, following a balanced, heart-healthy diet is a good way to make sure your meals are maximizing your skin health.

 Kate M. Watts is a science enthusiast and beauty writer who dreams of finishing her coffee before it cools.
 Her home is overrun with old books and demanding houseplants, and she’s accepted her best life comes with a fine patina of dog hair.
 You can find her on Twitter.